-If you’re wondering about Pinterest description best practices, and how to to write the best Pinterest Board & Pin descriptions, we’ve got you covered!
+If you’re wondering about Pinterest SEO best practices, and how to write the best Pinterest descriptions and titles for Boards & Pins, we’ve got you covered!

-Pinterest Descriptions: What They Are and Why They Matter
+Pinterest Descriptions and Titles: What They Are, and Why They Matter

-Simply put, Pinterest descriptions give more context for your Boards and Pins.
+Simply put, Pinterest descriptions and titles give more context for your Boards and Pins, they are the first contact between your Pin and the audience.
 They give Pinterest users a clue as to what kind of content they’ll find Pinned to your Boards, or what your Pin is about!

-Pinterest created a study of 21,000 Pins in 2018.
-They analyzed Pin designs and descriptions, and what they found will amaze you!
+In 2018, Pinterest created a study of 21,000 Pins, where they analyzed Pin designs and captions, and what they found will amaze you!
 Here are just a few highlights:

-- Including your business name in the first sentence of the description leads to a 54% higher conversion rate for email signups
+- Including your business name in the first sentence of the caption leads to a 54% higher conversion rate for email signups

-- Using clear, actionable wording and a strong call to action increased email signups 70% and online sales by 6%.
+- Using clear, actionable wording and a strong call to action increases email signups 70% and online sales by 6%.

 - Adding a price increased sales by 28%.